 There are a few campsites along the way as well.
 At the top, this path will take you via gravel road to Max Patch bald.

 If you have time, hike up. it only takes about 15-20 minutes to hike up, and it’s well worth it.
 The Appalachian Trail crosses the top of the bald.

 Once done, the track winds its way down the mountains via gravel roads to HWY 209.
 You’ll have a few miles of this twisty stuff before you hit Hot Springs.

-***If you don’t want to go to Hot Springs, continue on Leg 5 moderate or Leg 4a shortcut.
+***If you don’t want to go to Hot Springs (or don't have time), continue on Leg 5 moderate or Leg 4a shortcut.
 Both routes will take you back to Hartford.

 Leg 4a shortcut (Harmon Den to I-40 to Hartford) 17.5 miles

 This routes you down to I-40 via Harmon Den road (a gravel road).
 You’ll then take I-40 westbound for a few miles to Hartford.